 The type of business structure may impact USDA Farm Service Agency programs as well as other government programs.
 Rules change over time, to find out the current implications, visit the local FSA office to understand liability issues beyond what the entity may provide and reasons that you may still have liability issues.

-Seek competent profession advice before forming an entity.
+Seek competent professional advice before forming an entity.

 Ch.
 486A Uniform Partnership Act